victorliu-sq/bamboo-smp/README.md

 Ensure your system meets the following hardware requirement:

-- At least 2 GPUs
+- At least 1 Nvidia GPUs

 ## Software Requirements